Frequently asked questions about TiKV

-Why does TiKV frequently switch Region leader?
+Why does TiKV frequently switch Region leaders?

-cluster ID mismatch message is displayed and TiKV exits.
+cluster ID mismatch message is displayed, and TiKV exits.

 This is because the address in the startup parameter has been registered in the PD cluster by other TiKVs.
 This error occurs when there is no data folder under the directory that TiKV